nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/document-resources-endpoints.md

 }
 ```

-In this case, the id of the document is the parent document's id, and the `name` property in the entity stands for the name of the newly created document. <span>You don&rsquo;t have to specify a UID since the session will create one for you.
-It will be returned in the response.</span>
+In this case, the id of the document is the parent document's id, and the `name` property in the entity stands for the name of the newly created document.
+You don&rsquo;t have to specify a UID since the session will create one for you.
+It will be returned in the response.

 ### Deleting a Document